auggieyd/dbesslnc2.0/data_curated/readme.md

    id_field = extract_attribute(attributes, 'transcript_id')
    ```

-   > noted that : The supplementary data of the (CRISPR casRx) literature provides the reference coordinates for the hg38 genome.
+   > noted that : The supplementary data of the (CRISPR casRx) literature provides the reference coordinates for the hg38 genome.(/match/crispr_casRx.bed)

 #### Genome Coordinate convert